"author": { "@id": "JuneKamath103" } }

 Here is my list of top 6 best practices and multiple associated tips that you can use:

-Best Practice 1: Provisioning for Breathing Space in the Master eLearning Course
+Best Practice 1: Plan for Flexibility in the Master eLearning Course

 As the length of the sentences in the translated course will not be identical to the master course, you need to have adequate room to fit in the extra sentence length in the same design.